patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 # Review and update variable and class names

 We changed component class names, layout class names, utility class names, CSS variables, and SCSS variables.
-Modifier class names have not changed as part of this major release.

 These changes mean that any existing CSS overrides will likely be targeting outdated styles.
-Review your overrides and ensure that they align with our [updated CSS classes and variables.](developer-resources/global-css-variables)
+These changes will break all custom CSS overrides that reference any PatternFly class names or CSS variables, so it is important to review your overrides and ensure that they align with our updated naming conventions, which are detailed in this section.

-The following table outlines some of the general changes that were made to variable prefixes, but we recommend checking your code against our global css variable guide to cover all changes.
+There are some cases where multiple applications that use PatternFly all plug into a larger application.
+In such cases, it's nearly impossible to coordinate a simultaneous update from PatternFly 4 to PatternFly 5.
+To prevent style collisions when multiple versions of PatternFly could be simultaneously running side by side in one UI, PatternFly has versioned all of its CSS using versioned prefixes.

+For PatternFly 5, class names, variable names, and SCSS objects have all had `v5` added to their prefix in the following ways:

 | Language/style | v4 prefix | v5 prefix|  Note |
 | --- | ---| --- | ---  |